Parcels-code/tmp-parcels-broken-rattler/README.md

 > [!NOTE]
 > This can all be fixed by pinning `holoviews` above a certain version.
-I find this, however, surprising that we would need to either pin the transitive dependency `holoviews` or update the `uxarray` feedstock upstream to add these lower bounds.
+I find this, however, surprising that we would need to either pin the transitive dependency `holoviews` (listing it in the process, even though its not a direct dependency) or update the `uxarray` feedstock upstream to add these lower bounds.

 ## reproduction